• Skip to primary navigation

 What legal protections exist for victims of psychological abuse?

 Psychological abuse is a serious issue that demands attention and action.
-Empower yourself with knowledge, engage with resources, and seek help when necessary to illuminate the realities of psychological abuse and journey towards healing.
+Empower yourself with knowledge, engage with resources, and seek help when necessary to illuminate the realities of psychological abuse and journey toward healing.

-📅 Last updated: May 30, 2026
+📅 Last updated: June 29, 2026

 Filed Under: Facts about emotional abuse Tagged With: gaslighting, psychological abuse, self-worth